 (2) Press the Home button on your Roku remote and choose Settings.

 (3) Select System and choose Advanced system settings.

-(4) Now, from the Advanced system settings, select the Factory Reset option.
+(4) Under the Advanced system settings, select the Factory Reset option.

-(4) Enter the code that is on the bottom right side of the screen in the given field.
-Next, choose OK to reset your Roku device.
+(4) Enter the code that is on the bottom right side of the screen in the given field and press OK to reset your Roku device.

 After resetting your device, your data, glitch files, and bugs on Roku will be deleted.
 Now, install Spotify from the channel store, and sign in with your account.
 Now check whether the not working and Search function of Spotify on your Roku is fixed.